-BOOK DESCRIPTIONThe papers published here are developed from presentations made at a Manchester Centre for Anglo-Saxon Studies Conference entitled The Anglo-Saxons in their World held in 2010.
-An eclectic collection of studies drawing on Latin, Old English and Old Norse texts, artefacts and archaeology, papers are groups into five themed sections: Chosen people in their place; Life in Anglo-Saxon England; Beyond the shore; The Mediterranean and beyond; and The North, The Universe, though other connections may be found.
-Two papers focus largely on early archaeology (Battaglia, Trzaska-Nartowski and Riddler) and Kings study is also of an archaeological find.
+BOOK DESCRIPTIONThe papers published here are developed from presentations made at a Manchester Centre for Anglo-Saxon Studies Conference entitled 'The Anglo-Saxons in their World' held in 2010.
+An eclectic collection of studies drawing on Latin, Old English and Old Norse texts, artefacts and archaeology, papers are groups into five themed sections: 'Chosen people in their place'; 'Life in Anglo-Saxon England'; 'Beyond the shore'; 'The Mediterranean and beyond'; and 'The North, The Universe', though other connections may be found.
+Two papers focus largely on early archaeology (Battaglia, Trzaska-Nartowski and Riddler) and King's study is also of an archaeological find.
 A majority of papers relate to the intellectual climate of the early Christian period in England (Larpi, Higham, Grocock, King, Cesario, Barker and to some extent Sebo).
-Several take evidence from later Anglo-Saxon manuscrAts (Scragg, Hill, Frederick, Sebo).
+Several take evidence from later Anglo-Saxon manuscripts (Scragg, Hill, Frederick, Sebo).
 Fafinski attempts a chronological sweep beginning in the Roman period, and Banham from the seventh century to the eleventh.